top of page

 We are all artists

-If lawmakers make these laws then in return we, the people get back our control over our online privacy.
+If lawmakers make these laws, then in return we, the people get back our control over our online privacy.
 And then we build new and modify existent apps that provide us with both a defensive safety net and the opportunity to make money.
+A safety net that may, if we're lucky, even protect us more from the AI-revolution from the vultures over in Silicon Valley.
+Plus, the tech that is already functional, could actually be used by governments trying to protects us from terrorism and cyber crime, without them having to break the Innocence Clause.

 In other words, if we are all considered artists, and we own our data by law, everybody thrives and no one needs to hide if they don’t want to.